 What does Fiduciary advice look like?

 Working at a major brokerage firm, a local broker-dealer and a global trust company inspired me to start Forza Wealth Management, LLC to provide independent objective advice to our clients.
 Forza Wealth Management, LLC is a Registered Investment Adviser (RIA) firm and is held to the Fiduciary Standard 100% of the time.
 We do not have affiliates or outside business activities to generate commissions.
 We do not have revenue sharing arrangements with the investments we recommend.
 Our only source of revenue comes from advisory fees paid directly by clients.
 Given our firm’s structure, the DOL’s IRA Fiduciary Rule would have little to no impact on the way we conduct business now, or in the future.
 Whether the rule goes into effect on April 10, 2017 or not, these conversations are educating consumers about the differences in standards within the financial industry and that is a step in the right direction.
 My hope is that, all investors will require their advisers to abide by the Fiduciary standard 100% of the time, or choose another adviser that is the real McCoy.

 Founder & Principal

-Mr. DeMassa has over 17 years of experience advising clients to help them achieve their retirement and income goals.
+Mr. DeMassa has 19 years of experience advising clients to help them achieve their retirement and income goals.
 He is a graduate of M.I.T. and holds both the CERTIFIED FINANCIAL PLANNER™ and Chartered Financial Analyst designations.

 This article is provided by Forza Wealth Management, LLC for informational purposes only.
 No portion of this commentary is to be construed as a solicitation to buy or sell a security or the provision of personalized investment, tax, or legal advice.